byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<endogenic>** people will use that precedent for their own reasons
 **\<endogenic>** just my two cents :p
 **\<sgp>** @rehrar we would be at the point though where the review(s) would have already been completed
-**\<suraeNoether>** sgp: and please don't take my comment as accusing you of being only interested in monero's price, i know that you are a long-time member of the community and we have had several good discussions in the past. i value your opinion
+**\<suraeNoether>** sgp: and please don't take my comment as accusing you of being only interested in byterub's price, i know that you are a long-time member of the community and we have had several good discussions in the past. i value your opinion
 **\<rehrar>** again sgp, it's not just the code that needs time to be
 **\<rehrar>** it's also the paper of BP itself
 **\<suraeNoether>** i just wanted to make that clear to anyone who ends up reading the logs later, or any lurkers who are thinking "but oh man i could totally get rich if they push this in June."